Thomasjkeel/FDRI_Chess-rain-gauges/README.md

 # Rain gauges near River Chess
 Notebook to explore rain gauges around River Chess.
+If you would like access to the datasets I used for this (about 3 GB total), please email me.

 ## View rain gauges on select days
 The amount of rain gauges has decreased across the Chess catchment in most region except over the north-east.